dpinney/RatDigest/README.md

 - XXX Breaker open/close = DNP-SubstationBreakerSwitchWrite
 - OOO Reading From Multiple Meters (Not a total!
 Only include energy!) = MS-GetLatestReadingsByMeterGroup = MS-GLRBMG

-# Attack List
+Attack List.
 For the November 2017 exercise 5 types of attacks are considered to be in scope:

 - XXX PRE - AMI.1: Authorized Employee Issues Unauthorized Mass Remote Disconnect - do meter disconnects in simulation for a long list of meters.
 - XXX PRE - DGM.10: Switched Capacitor Banks are Manipulated to Degrade Power Quality - tell a bunch of caps to switch in the simulation.